pughlab/su2c-gsc-scrna/README.md

 **Cohort Overview:**
 XX cells from 29 BTSC culturers, derived from XX patients.
-XX cells from XX primary GBM from XX patients.
+XX cells from 24 primary GBM samples from 7 patients (some tumours have multiple regions/sample)
 X samples have matched BTSC culture and primary GBM.

 **Manuscript:**